 How to apply

-You’ll be able to complete the application form online using any device (for example, an Android or iPhone).
+You’ll be able to complete the application form online using any device (for example, an Android or iPhone, computer or tablet).
 You’ll be able to get support over the phone or in person if you need help doing things online.

 You’ll only need an Android phone or tablet if you want to scan your identity document - you can send it by post if you do not have access to one.